Accounting Terms Tech Startups Should Know

 Here are ten basic terms that every startup owner should be familiar with: (1) assets; (2) liabilities; (3) double-entry accounting; (4) fixed costs; (5) variable costs; (6) owner’s equity; (7) accounts payable; (8) accounts receivable; (9) sales transaction; and, (10) return on equity.

-An asset refers to an item that has a value and is owned by a company.
+An asset refers to an item that has value and is owned by a company.
 Assets can be something tangible (cash, computer equipment, vehicles, etc.) or intangible (business name trademark, goodwill, etc.).
 Assets are an important way to assess the value of a business.
+To find out more about how to refer to a business holding assets visit this website: https://newsupdatesnow.com/

 Where assets are items of value owned by a business, a liability is something that a business owes.
 Liabilities may be short-term in nature, such as an invoice payable in 30 days, or long-term, as in the case of a mortgage note payable in 30 years.
 When liabilities are subtracted from the assets of a business, the resulting amount is referred to as the business’s net worth.